Overview

 Add a stronger threshold for long-horizon drift resistance

-Repeated-use stability may deserve its own more prominent card or a more demanding sub-question set under the reliability pillar.
+Repeated-use stability may deserve its own more prominent card or a more demanding question set under the reliability dimension.

 J. Morales | Mar 20, 2026